JupyterPhysSciLab/Documentation/README.md

   Jupyter notebooks, but involves significant changes to the Jupyter notebook code, thus will either require providing a fully custom Jupyter notebook or monkey patching a current installation.
-* *SimpleUnits* provides symbols for standard physical units usually encountered at the undergraduate level in the physical sciences.
-This just defines the symbols so that they can by used in sympy expressions, the students are expected to worry about unit conversions themselves.

 ##### [This software is distributed under the GNU V3 license](https://gnu.org/licenses)
 This program is free software: you can redistribute it and/or modify